 THERAPY DOGS who provide comfort and companionship to patients in hospitals, nursing homes and other institutions DO NOT qualify as Service Animals.

-SERVICE AMIMALS, COMPANION DOGS that provide comfort to the sick and elderly DO NOT qualify.
+COMPANION DOGS that provide comfort to the sick and elderly DO NOT qualify as service animals.

 AIRLINES- TRAINS - TAXIS - BUSES - CRUISE SHIPS: Although animals are not generally allowed in a taxi, train, bus or on cruise ships service animals must be allowed.
 Transportation such as Trains, Taxis, Buses and Airlines require that the pet ride at the owner's feet.